CAS PO 391 Classical to Early Modern Political Theory

 Analyzes notions of gender and sexuality.
 Questions include: Are gender and sexual identity natural, or are they social constructions?
 How are they related to love and desire?
 This course fulfills a single unit in each of the following BU Hub areas: Philosophical Inquiry and Life’s Meanings, Individual in Community, Critical Thinking.
 Meets with CAS PH 256 and CAS WS 396.

 CAS PO 590 Special Topics in Political Theory

 Topics vary.
 Topics have included Great Speeches, The Politics of Love.

 CAS PO 592 Enlightenment and Its Critics

 Explores how eighteenth-century criticisms of the Enlightenment have been taken up by twentieth-century thinkers such as Heidegger, Horkeimer, Adorno, Gadamer, and Foucault; discusses recent defenses of Enlightenment ideals of reason, critique and autonomy by Habermas and others.
-Also offered as CAS HI 514.
+Meets with CAS HI 514 and PH 412.